mpa-poverty/2-mpa/preprocessing/README.md

 ```
 data/
     DHS_EXPORT_FOLDER/
+        Drive_archive.zip/
             angola_2011_00.tfrecord.gz
             ...
             zimbabwe_2015_XX.tfrecord.gz
 ```
+Although depending on how you fractioned the download process and where you downloaded your drive files from, you might end up with subfolders in the tree.
+Regardless, you have to put all the archives from the Drive in data subfolder of your choice and decompress them from here.

 ### Step 1: Process TFRecords
 We're still following Yeh's footsteps here.
-This notebook merges the chunks from previous steps into per-data point tfrecords.
+This notebook decompressmerges the chunks from previous steps into per-data-point tfrecords.

 ### Step 2: Transform TFRecords
 We then transform each TFRecord into a TIF file, which arguably takes more space but avoid having to rely on TensorFlow from now on, from a Pytorch workflow veiwpoint.
-We also compute the minimum and maximum values for each band across the whole dataset and normalize the data between 0 and 1.
+We also compute the minimum and maximum values for each band across the whole dataset.
+We will use these values to normalize the data in our dataset.

 ### Step 3: Create Incountry Folds
 This step is mandatory to perform spatially aware cross-validation to obtain a robust model.